A proactive and engaged dairy calf and veal industry in Ontario.

 On April 1, 2015, Veal Farmers of Ontario (VFO) came into force as a regulated marketing board under Regulation 272/14 and Regulation 58/15 of the Farm Products Marketing Act.
 VFO is responsible for collecting licence fees (also known as check-off) in the amount of $5.50/head on veal cattle.
 This change was reflected in Regulation 54 of the Beef Cattle Marketing Act (BCMA) which states that cattle sold for the production of milk, and now veal as described below, are exempt from licence fees under the BCMA.

 On January 1, 2021, the definition of “veal cattle” was amended to include:

-a) Male calves of any dairy breed or dairy crossbreed, each weighing no more than 150 pounds (68 kilograms)
+a) Male calves or freemartin female calves of any of any dairy breed or dairy crossbreed, each weighing no more than 150 lbs.
+(68 kg)

-b) Intact male calves of any dairy breed or dairy crossbreed, each weighing no more than 450 pounds (204.1 kilograms)
+b) Intact male calves of any dairy breed or dairy crossbreed, each weighing no more than 450 lbs.
+(204.1 kg)

-c) Calves of any breed, each weighing no more than 769 pounds (348.8 kilograms), that are to be sold for slaughter at an auction or through a livestock dealer
+c) Calves of any breed, each weighing no more than 769 lbs.
+(348.8 kg), that are to be sold for harvest at an auction or through a livestock dealer

-d) Calves of any breed that are sold for slaughter to a processor to be processed into a veal carcass within the meaning of section 304 the Safe Foods for Canadians Regulations (Canada)
+d) Calves of any breed that are sold for harvest to a processor to be processed into a veal carcass within the meaning of section 304 of the Safe Foods for Canadians Regulations (Canada)